Australian Tax Brackets Explained (Resident Individuals)

 The brackets and the Medicare levy determine the headline tax, but tax offsets can reduce the final amount payable.
 An offset is different from a deduction: a deduction reduces the income on which tax is calculated, while an offset reduces the tax itself, dollar for dollar, after the brackets have done their work.

-One general example is the low income tax offset, which can reduce tax for eligible lower-income earners and phases out as income rises.
+One general example is the low income tax offset, worth up to $700 for eligible lower-income earners in the 2026–27 income year and phasing out as income rises — we set out the full phase-out figures in our technical resource on individual tax rates for 2026–27.
 Other offsets exist for particular circumstances, and the rules, amounts and phase-out points are set by government and can change from year to year.
 Whether any offset applies, and how much it is worth, depends entirely on individual circumstances.

 Because offsets, brackets, the levy and the thresholds all interact, the only reliable way to know your actual position is to apply the current-year rules to your own figures.
 This guide is general information, not personal advice — your circumstances differ from anyone else’s, and the rates and offsets are set each year.
 Always confirm the current-year figures with the ATO, or speak with us about how the rules apply to your situation before making a decision.

 The information on this guide is general in nature and does not take into account your objectives, financial situation or needs.
 Tax rates, thresholds, the Medicare levy and offsets are set each year by the government and published by the ATO, and can change between financial years.
-Measures announced in a Federal Budget are not law until enacted — the 2026–27 Budget announced CGT and negative-gearing changes that are not yet law and are intended to apply from 1 July 2027 if enacted, so always check the current law for the relevant income year.
+The Treasury Laws Amendment (Tax Reform No. 1) Act 2026 (No. 49 of 2026) received Royal Assent on 26 June 2026 and is law; the income year each measure first applies to differs — the standard deduction to assessments for 2026–27, and the Working Australians tax offset to assessments for 2027–28 — so always check the law that applies to the relevant income year.
 Nothing here is personal tax advice or a guaranteed tax outcome.
 Advice based on your circumstances is available through a scoping engagement with Eternity Group Accountants.
+Last verified 13 July 2026 against the Act as made.

 Frequently asked questions